r168xr169/pyshreds/README.md

 # pyshreds

-This package contains small functions
+This package contains small functions which are like triviaal shreds.
-They are like shreds

 # Requirement

 The following packages are required.